 The Benefits Of Emollients For Treating Baby Eczema

-Remedies for eczema run the gamut these days from moisturizing creams to antihistamines to antibiotics.
+Remedies for eczema vary quite a bit, from moisturizing creams to emollients, antihistamines to antibiotics.
 There are so many options that it can be hard to find the right one.
 But Mustela is here to help you save time and find the right remedy for your baby’s eczema on the first try.